NinManj/FLAT-SNAP-MAN/README.md

-# PHLÆTPÆK-DELETER
+# FLAT-SNAP-MAN
-PHLÆTPÆK DELETER convinient tool to manage your Flatpaks
+FLAT-SNAP-MAN convinient tool to manage your Flatpaks

 Tired of package managers?
 Want simplicity and convinience while working with Flatpaks?
 Then this little app is for you!